 Less than a year after losing two partners, the London office of Norton Rose Fulbright has reinforced its partnership.
-Paul Joseph joins from intellectual property boutique RPC, where he had been a partner for ten years.
+Paul Joseph joins from full-service international firm RPC, where he had been a partner for ten years.
 Joseph specialises in patent disputes, as well as soft IP and technology.

 8 May 2020 by Amy Sandys